metaopt/torchopt/README.md

 --------------------------------------------------------------------------------
 ## High-Performance and Distributed Training
 ### CPU/GPU accelerated differentiable optimizer
 We take the optimizer as a whole instead of separating it into several basic operators (e.g., *sqrt* and *div*}).
 Therefore, by manually writing the forward and backward functions, we can perform the symbolic reduction.
 In addition, we can store some intermediate data that can be reused during the back-propagation.
 We write the accelerated functions in C++ OpenMP and CUDA, bind them by `pybind11` to allow they can be called by Python, and then we define the forward and backward behavior using `torch.autograd.Function`.
 User can use by simply setting the `use_accelerated_op` flag as `True`.
+Refer to the correpsonding sections in [Functional Optimizer](tutorials/1_Functional_Optimizer.ipynb) and [Meta Optimizer](tutorials/3_Meta_Optimizer.ipynb)

 ```python
 optimizer = torchopt.MetaAdam(net, lr, use_accelerated_op=True)